leonchike/simbrief-mcp/llm_orchastrator_system_prompt.md

 1. Call `getLatestFlightPlan` with user ID
 2. Review comprehensive markdown output
+3. Extract departure, arrival, and alternate ICAO codes from flight plan
+4. Call `getVatsimAtis` with array of ICAO codes to check for active controllers
-3. If needed, call `getNotams` for specific airport
+5. If needed, call `getNotams` for specific airport
-4. Create briefing using data from flight plan
+6. Create briefing using data from flight plan and VATSIM ATIS
-5. Highlight critical items and safety considerations
+7. Highlight critical items and safety considerations
+8. Note if VATSIM controllers are online (include ATIS data) or offline (note no ATIS available)

 Always prioritize flight safety and operational awareness in your briefings.
 If any critical information appears unclear or potentially unsafe, flag it prominently for crew attention.